janaSunrise/HypixelIO/README.md

 ```

 The caching modules are installed when the library is installed.
 To get extra features or
-adapters, Here is how you can install them.
+adapters.
+Here's how you can install them.

 ```sh
 # Use [speedups] to speed up only for async API